MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/tutorials/simulate-errors-for-your-own-app.md

 The `--urls-to-watch` parameter tells Dev Proxy, which requests to intercept.
 The wildcard `*` at the end of the URL tells Dev Proxy to intercept all requests to URLs that start with `https://api.contoso.com/`.

 Start using your application as you normally would.
 Dev Proxy intercepts all requests to the URLs that you specified.
-In the terminal, you see messages about the requests that Dev Proxy intercepts.
+In the command prompt, you see messages about the requests that Dev Proxy intercepts.

 ```text
 ```text